“Ain’t shit changed since Lil Peep died,” rapped Denzel Curry.

 Fentanyl and other opioid-related drugs are causing a drug crisis, that in turn takes a toll on our respective health care systems.

 Often, addiction can be an attempt to self-medicate.
 Relationships can be huge triggers for some people.
-More needs to be done to address the mental health concerns that lead many people to turn to opioids.

-Below is video done by VICE, on the effects of lean and why some are choosing it as a form of escape.
+Below is a video done by VICE, on the effects of lean and why some are choosing it as a form of escape.

 Face Tattoos and Using Drugs to Numb Yourself